tukkek/tactical-hell/README.md

 Episodes found on the `WADs/` folder in this repository have been tested and beaten in Ironman style and are the fastest way to enjoy Tactical Hell.
 The easiest way to get them is to use GitHub's [Download ZIP feature](https://github.com/tukkek/tactical-hell/archive/refs/heads/main.zip) and then extract the folder using your operating-system's default applicatoin or something like [7-zip](https://www.7-zip.org/).

 If you happen to find an `obsolete/` folder inside the WAD folder, that means that those have been tested with a previous selection of mods than the currently recommended list in the next section.
-If they are kept in the archive, they are most likely still playable on their own but they might not have been tested with the latest selection of mods to guarantee they're [ironman]-friendly or properly balanced in general.
+If they are kept in the archive, they are most likely still playable on their own but they might not have been tested with the latest selection of mods to guarantee they're ironman-friendly or properly balanced in general.
 If they turn out to be too easy or too hard compared to the most current episodes availabe, try adjusting their in-game difficulty accordingly;

 ## Suggested mods